 Jean Adam born 20 January 1784, baptised 22 January 1784 - Dailly, Ayr

-Jane Adam was married to Alexander Mathieson, a tool maker, on 1 July 1817 in Glasgow, Lanarkshire, by Dr Alexander Rankin.
-(As to how it is established that the Jane Adam who married Alexander Mathieson was one of the children of James Mathieson - Click here
+Jane Adam was married to Alexander, a tool maker, on 1 July 1817 in Glasgow, Lanarkshire, by Dr Alexander Rankin.
+(As to why it is that I believe that this Jane Adam who married Alexander Mathieson was one of the children of James Adam and Jean Kemp - Click here

 Jane and Alexander had four known children: